 www.ece.org P.O.
-Box 51470 Milwaukee, WI 53203-3470 Tel: (414) 289-3400

-6. Applicants whose native language is not English may take either the Test of English as a Foreign Language (TOEFL®), PTE Academic® exam, or International English Language Testing System (IELTS®) exam.
+Box 51470 Milwaukee, WI 53203-3470 Tel: (414) 289-3400 6.
+Applicants whose native language is not English may take either the Test of English as a Foreign Language (TOEFL®), PTE Academic® exam, Duolingo®, or International English Language Testing System (IELTS®) exam.
 The minimum TOEFL requirement is a score or 577 (paper), 233 (computer) or 90 (iBT).
 TOEFL scores are only valid for two years.
 Applicants who have previously taken the TOEFL® and scored less than 577 (paper), 233 (computer) or 90 (iBT) may and should retake the test to achieve the required score.
 The test should include the Test of Written English (TWE).
 The minimum PTE Academic® requirement is 61 (internet).
+The minimum Duolingo® requirement is 115 (internet).
 The minimum IELTS® requirement is a band score of 7.
 The tests can be waived in the following circumstances: